-This guide is composed by Pat DePuy, a photographer and a content marketing expert working for Prime Social Marketing organization that offers content marketing and social mediamarketing services to different businesses, in particular to entrepreneurial photographer (by the way, they have a section on content marketing).
+This guide is composed by Pat DePuy, a photographer and a content marketing expert working for Prime Social Marketing organization that offers content marketing and social mediamarketing services to different businesses, in particular to entrepreneurial photographer.
 DePuy writes a lot of articles for their blog and publishes great high-quality content concerning a wide range of topics.
 Pat also manages Prime’s social media channels.

 Let it be your guide